cwilg/Azure-Lab/README.md

 - Publish ports that ELK runs on (5601, 9200, 5044).
 - Enable Docker and ELK to launch on reboot.

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance:

 ![Image depicts Docker processes currently running, which indicates successful installation of the ELK stack.](https://github.com/cwilg/Azure-Lab/blob/main/Diagrams/Elk-Stack_ps.png)